 - Remove and re-add your pump device

-If you are using an Intel Edison with Explorer Board, and that does not resolve your issue, you may need to re-flash your radio chip:
+If you are using an Intel Edison with Explorer Board, and that does not resolve your issue, or if the two LEDs next to the microUSB ports on your Explorer board stay on even after an mmtune, you may need to re-flash your radio chip:

 - Install ccprog tools on your Edison: